 - How transparent you should be with your team as a leader

-To get access to the Guide to Sharing Info, purchase Know Your Team — our software to help you become a better leader.
+To get access to the Guide to Sharing Info, you’ll want to check out Know Your Team — our software to help you become a better leader.

-Our software, Know Your Team, includes this guide, plus six other guides, tools, and an online community.
+In our software, Know Your Team, we include this guide, plus six other guides, tools, and an online community.

 Enjoy the guides, and look forward to hearing from you!